cscareerhub/megabot/README.md

 0. Optional: Join us on the CSCH Discord server where we will give you access to the bot dev channel where we discuss and test bots.

+1. Assign yourself to the issue or request to be assigned.

-1. Fork the repo.
+2. Fork the repo.

-2. Create a branch with the following naming scheme.
+3. Create a branch with the following naming scheme.

 ```
 feature/<yourfeature>